LucasDelfino92/morrowindsharp/mw2.md

 # Compatibility

-Morrowind# is a big guide and touches on many aspects of the game.
+Morrowind++ v2.x is a big guide and touches on many aspects of the game.
 Though this guide is presented "as is", it doesn't mean you can't install other mods on top; only that you should think twice about what you are installing.

 For reference, here is a list of known mods in the guide that tend to have compatibility issues with other mods.